-More COVID-19 vaccines in the pipeline as US effort ramps up
+More COVID-19 Vaccines in the Pipeline as US Effort Ramps Up

 “If you want to have enough vaccine to vaccinate all the people in the U.S. who you’d like to vaccinate — up to 85% or more of the population — you’re going to need more than two companies,” Dr. Anthony Fauci, the top U.S. infectious disease expert, told The Associated Press on Monday.

-The coronavirus is blamed for about 1.8 million deaths worldwide, including more than 330,000 in the U.S. This has been the deadliest month of the outbreak in the U.S. yet, with about 65,000 deaths in December so far, according to the COVID Tracking Project.
+The coronavirus is blamed for nearly 1.8 million deaths worldwide, including more than 335,000 in the U.S. This has been the deadliest month of the outbreak in the U.S. yet, with about 65,000 deaths in December so far, according to The COVID Tracking Project.
 The nation has repeatedly recorded more than 3,000 dead per day over the past few weeks.

 The Trump administration’s Operation Warp Speed expects to have shipped 20 million doses of the Pfizer and Moderna vaccines to states by the beginning of January, fewer than originally estimated to the frustration of states and health officials trying to schedule the shots.